ulfloodcenter/lwi-model-naming-conventions/README.md

 rm /tmp/LA_HUC8_stream_labels.csv /tmp/LA_HUC8_stream_labels-sorted.csv
 ```

-## Appedix: setting up and using with NHDPlus HR data
+## Appendix: setting up and using with NHDPlus HR data
 NHDPlus HD currently (August 2021) seems to lack flow topology information in the NHDPlusFlow table needed to
 successfully run the LWI naming algorithm.
 However, the instructions below are included as a starting point for
 future use of NHDPlus HR.